Joeshmoe03/CS1051EquivariantHistopathology/README.md

 ### **Structure**

-- v1_0.ipynb: file to generate all visualizations, evaluations etc... and test dataloader utilities
+- visualizations_and_testing.ipynb: file to generate all visualizations, evaluations etc... and test dataloader utilities
 - util/dataloader: the dataloader I use for cell segmentation
 - model/equivariant.py: the file I sourced for implementing equivariant models from previous research
 - model/equivariantUnet.py